smartiniOnGitHub/cloudevent.js/README.md

   ceCommonOptionsStrict, // use common options, but set strict mode to true ceCommonExtensions
 )
-assert(ceErrorStrict !== null)
-assert(ceErrorStrict.isStrict)
-assert(!ceErrorStrict.isStrict) // ensure common options object has not been changed when reusing some of its values for the second instance assert(!CloudEvent.isStrictEvent(ceErrorStrict)) // the same, but using static method
 // create an instance with a different content type const ceFullStrictOtherContentType = new CloudEvent('4/full-strict-other-content-type', ceNamespace,